The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Selection and modeling of MBH binaries in Horizon-AGN

 We also accounted for the shrinking of the binary orbit until coalescence via stellar hardening, viscous torques in a circumbinary disc, and emission of gravitational waves, following \cite{2015MNRAS.454L..66S} and \cite{2015MNRAS.448.3603D}.
 The binary evolution timescale to coalescence was taken to be the minimum between the two following equations:

 and

-Where $q=M_{2}/M_{1}$ is the mass ratio of the MBHB.
-In \autoref{eq:tbinh}, $\sigma_{\rm inf}$ and $\rho_{\rm inf}$ are the velocity dispersion and stellar density at the sphere of influence, defined as the sphere containing twice the binary mass in stars:
+Here, $q=M_{2}/M_{1}$ is the mass ratio of the MBHB.
+In Eq. \ref{eq:tbinh}, $\sigma_{\rm inf}$ and $\rho_{\rm inf}$ are the velocity dispersion and stellar density at the sphere of influence, defined as the sphere containing twice the binary mass in stars:

 where $M_{12}$ is the total mass of the binary and